 -- Friedrich August von Hayek, "The Pretence of Knowledge"

 disguised as a book.

 The bad news is that in most complex situations, we cannot know the "full information about each element."
 Important factors may be unmeasured and unmeasurable.
-And if the information is the least little bit off, the calculated response may diverge enormously.
+Sometimes, if the information is the least little bit off, the calculated response may diverge enormously from the actual.
 This part of complexity theory is sometimes called "chaos theory" and little butterflies begin flapping their wings in Patagonia to cause storms in Kalamazoo.

 |Juran, a native of Transylvania|

 The good news is that even though real-world systems are multi-causal, a small subset of the contributing factors often accounts for the bulk of the response.
 This is known as the Pareto Principle, so-called by the late Joseph M. Juran.
 This is also called the 80-20 rule: 80% of the results are due to 20% of the contributors.
 For example, most of the rushing yardage gained in the NFL is gained by a small percentage of the running backs, who mostly seem to play for Seattle.
 (But let us not beat a dead horse.*) Most of the words used in documents comprise a small percentage of the words in the dictionary.
 (Compare how often "the" appears in this post to how often "numinous" appears.)
 The percentages need not be precisely 80% and 20%, of course.
 Forty US Metropolitan Statistical Areas account for 50% of the population of the USA.
 (Two metro areas -- NYC and LA -- account for one in ten Americans.)